 Young people often find it hard to communicate with their parents after separation.
-Afraid of split loyalties and causing further conflict, they learn to tell parents what parents want to hear.
+They can be afraid of split loyalties or of causing further conflict, so often they tell parents what they think parents want to hear.
 Consulting Children gives them an independent voice.

 We help them to …

 Both parents meet with the mediator separately.
 Young people attend three sessions to help them explore their thoughts, feelings and views and decide what they want to feedback.

 The feedback can be shared in a number of ways:

 To find out more about our consulting children services contact us

 Hi, I'm Megan and I want to tell you what happened when my parents divorced.
 I'm 12 now and they separated when I was 10.
 It was a big shock when they told me about splitting up and I was really upset.
 They said they were sad too, they would still love me and I would take turns to live with each of them and it would be okay.

 It was okay for a while, but they started arguing about money and buying new flats.
 I didn't know what to do so I just pretended I was fine, but I worried all the time that we were going to be poor and homeless.

 They were saying bad things about each other.
 It made me feel sad and scared and I started getting stomach aches.
 It got worse when Dad started to go out with Jenny and Mum found out and got very angry.
 They stopped speaking about anything and made me pass notes to each other.